ibexa/documentation-developer/docs/guide/limitations.md

 ### ObjectStateLimitation

-A Limitation to specify if the User has access to Content with a specific ObjectState.
+Controls the User's access to Content based on its Object state.

 |                 |                                                                          |
 |-----------------|--------------------------------------------------------------------------|